 Pick a festival

-There’s the Poultry Jubilee in Rose Hill (October 3-4), a Peanut Festival in Enfield (October 3), a Ava Gardner Festival (October 3-5) in Smithfield in honor of their hometown celebrity -- there’s even a festival for the Woolly Worm (which is really a caterpillar), featuring a wooly worm race that the locals swear accurately predicts the severity of the oncoming winter (October 18-19).
+There’s the Poultry Jubilee in Rose Hill (dates to be determined), a Peanut Festival in Enfield (October 3), an Ava Gardner Festival (October 17-18) in Smithfield in honor of their hometown celebrity -- there’s even a festival for the Woolly Worm (which is really a caterpillar), featuring a wooly worm race that the locals swear accurately predicts the severity of the oncoming winter (October 17-18).